ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - assetProfileId REQUIRED: This is the globally unique identifier for the asset-profile definition (document) on which the digital asset was issued.

+- assetLockType REQUIRED: The default locking mechanism used for an asset.
+These can be (i) TIME_LOCK, (ii) HASH_LOCK, (iii) HASH_TIME_LOCK.

+- assetLockExpirationTime OPTIONAL: The duration of time (in seconds) for an asset lock to expire in the network, if it is a HASH_TIME_LOCK or a TIME_LOCK.

 - verifiedOriginatorEntityId REQUIRED: This is the identity data of the originator entity (person or organization) in the origin network.
   This information must be verified by the sender gateway.